pvs-hd-tea/23ss-BinaryML/README.md

 ## 1.3 Getting Started
 1. Clone the repository to your local machine: git clone https://github.com/pvs-hd-tea/23ss-BinaryML.git
-2. Install the required dependencies
+2. Install the required dependencies.
-3. Download the datasets from the mentioned links and extract it to the corresponding sub folder in the data/ directory (benign/malware/vulnerability)...
+3. Download the datasets from the mentioned links and extract it to the corresponding sub folder in the ```data``` directory (benign/malware/vulnerability).
 4. You can load and visualize the data sets using ```dataset.py``` class.
 4. Run the ```hrrformer_mgpu.py``` script to train and evaluate the model.